Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ---
 title: "Metagenome Assembly"
 teaching: 30
-exercises: 10
+exercises: 30
 questions:
-- "Why genomic data should be assembled?"
+- "Why do raw reads need to be assembled?"
-- "What is the difference between reads and contigs?"
 - "How can we assemble a metagenome?"
 objectives:
-- "Understand what is an assembly."
+- "Understand the difference between reads and contigs."
 - "Run a metagenomics assembly workflow."
-- "Use an enviroment in a bioinformatic pipeline."
 keypoints:
-- "Assembly groups reads into contigs."
+- "Assembly merges reads into contigs."
-- "De Brujin Graphs use Kmers to assembly cleaned reads"
-- "MetaSPAdes is a metagenomes assembler."
+- "Flye can be used as a metagenomes assembler."
-- "Assemblers take FastQ files as input and produce a Fasta file as output."
+- "Assemblers take FASTQ files as input and produce a FASTA file as output."
 ---

 ## Assembling reads